microsoft/DirectX-Specs/d3d/HLSL_SM_6_6_WaveSize.md

 `<numLanes>` must be an immediate integer value of an [allowed wave size](#allowed-wave-sizes).

-Shader types this attribute may be used with are: compute, amplification, mesh, vertex, hull, domain, geometry, and pixel.

-Shader entries of the supported types using this attribute will keep track of this attribute when compiled into a library for use when linking to a final shader target.
+Compute shader entries using this attribute will keep track of this attribute when compiled into a library for use when linking to a final shader target.